cit5940-23sp/Haystack_Database/README.md

 ### Graphs
 1. Graph represented in an adjacency list
-2. BFS traversal
+2. BFS traversal (To find friends of current friends)
-3. Heuristic search
+3. Heuristic search (To optimize friend recommendation based on distance to user)

 ### Others
 1. File I/O (Read and wrote to binary file, used RandomFileAccess)